NCAR/climate-primer-water/doc/ch5_attribution.rst

 *Over much of the country, the risk of warm nights has increased while the risk of cold days has decreased.
-The risk of hot days has also increased across the western US.
-This figure shows the observed change in the number of (a) hot days (days at or above 95°F), (b) cold days (days at or below 32°F), and (c) warm nights (nights at or above 70°F) over the period 2002–2021 relative to 1901–1960 (1951–1980 for Alaska and Hawai‘i and 1956–1980 for Puerto Rico).
-Data were not available for the US-Affiliated Pacific Islands and the US Virgin Islands.
+The risk of hot days has also increased across the western U.S. This figure shows the observed change in the number of (a) hot days (days at or above 95°F), (b) cold days (days at or below 32°F), and (c) warm nights (nights at or above 70°F) over the period 2002–2021 relative to 1901–1960 (1951–1980 for Alaska and Hawai'i and 1956–1980 for Puerto Rico).
+Data were not available for the U.S.-Affiliated Pacific Islands and the U.S. Virgin Islands.
 Figure
 credit: from NCA5, Project Drawdown, Washington State University Vancouver, NOAA NCEI, and CISESS NC.*